Jade Cargill

 Jade Cargill (born June 3, 1992) is an American professional wrestler.
-As of September 2023, she is signed to WWE, where she performs on the SmackDown brand.
-She is the current WWE Women's Champion in her first reign, the incumbent Queen of the Ring, and is also a former two-time WWE Women's Tag Team Champion.
-She is also known for her career in All Elite Wrestling (AEW) from 2020 to 2023, where she was the inaugural AEW TBS Champion.
+She has been signed to WWE since 2023, where she performs on the SmackDown brand.
+She is also known for her tenure in All Elite Wrestling (AEW) from 2020 to 2023.

+Since completing her post-secondary education, Cargill then debuted as a professional wrestler in 2018 where she was trained by Mark Henry.
+In 2020, Cargill then signed to the upstart All Elite Wrestling (AEW) promotion, where she was the inaugural AEW TBS Champion, a reign that lasted for 508 days.
+Cargill then left AEW in 2023 and signed with the WWE, where she made her in-ring debut at the 2024 Royal Rumble.
+In WWE, she is a one-time WWE Women's Champion, a two-time WWE Women's Tag Team Champion, and won the Queen of the Ring tournament in 2025.

 Early life

-Cargill was born in Gifford, Florida.
+Jade Cargill was born on June 3, 1992 in Gifford, Florida.
 She is of Jamaican descent and her father was a first generation immigrant from Jamaica.
 She began playing basketball at the age of six.
 She attended Sebastian River High School, Florida Air Academy, and Vero Beach High School, helping her teams to two basketball district championships.
 In 2009, Cargill played Amateur Athletic Union basketball for the Orlando Comets.

 Cargill attended Jacksonville University, where she played basketball for the Jacksonville Dolphins as a forward/guard.
 In her sophomore year, she was named Atlantic Sun Player of the Week.
 In her senior year, she led the Jacksonville Dolphins in rebounds and steals, and was named to the Atlantic Sun Preseason First Team.
 While at Jacksonville University, Cargill joined the Omicron Delta chapter of the Alpha Kappa Alpha sorority.
 After graduating from Jacksonville University with a social science degree, Cargill spent time in France, where she played basketball and modelled.
 Cargill later attained a master's degree in child psychology and worked with foster children as a child psychologist until 2019.